 RFID technology is also used to track wildlife for both the safety of the animals and for research.
 Information on a wild animal’s migratory patterns, eating habits, and day-to-day movements are used in research, especially on wildlife reserves.
 For endangered animals, GPS-enabled tags can be tracked with RFID readers and software to determine whether an animal is in a safe location or not.
 The World Wildlife Fund (WWF) has been protecting endangered animals from poachers using RFID technology and drones.
 Once an endangered animal is located, the drone can pick up on thermal energy from poachers.
 Officials and rangers are then notified of the location of the poachers, and the poachers are detained—preventing them from killing or severely injuring any more animals.

-RFID technology is invaluable when it comes to locating, monitoring, and keeping track of information for a variety of objects and assets within different industries.
-The ability to monitor populations of animals for their own safety and well-being is quite an achievement for humans and technology.
-RFID readers and tags not only protect assets for businesses, but they also contribute to the maintenance and preservation of our endangered wildlife and their natural habitats.
+RFID technology is invaluable in locating, monitoring, and keeping track of information for a variety of assets within different industries.
+The ability to monitor populations of animals for their own safety is quite an achievement for humans and technology.
+RFID readers and tags protect assets for businesses and also our endangered wildlife and their natural habitats.